mperov/inventory-of-access/README.md

 NFS server requires synchronized UIDs and GIDs on all machines in clusters.

 ### Requirements
-Install some Python modules - `pip3 install -r requirements`
+Install some Python modules - `pip3 install -r requirements` or `python3 -m pip install -r requirements`
 If you don't have pip3 then you may install it [how described here](https://pip.pypa.io/en/stable/installation/)

 ### Planning